MicrosoftDocs/Hololens/hololens/hololens-insider.md

 1. Plug in the USB NFC reader to a Windows PC.
 2. In Device Manager, locate the reader device and right click on it and select Properties.
-3. In Details tab, select "Compatible Ids" properties, check if "USB\Class_0b&SubClass_00" is in the list.
+3. In Details tab, select "Compatible Ids" properties and check if "USB\Class_0b&SubClass_00" is in the list.

 Whether you sign into a device you have used before or a new device, please follow these steps to sign in with an NFC reader: